ax-va/Pytest-Okken-2022/pytest-summary/flags.md

 ## Flags to select which tests to run, in which order, and when to stop

-- `lf`, `--last-failed`: to run the tests that failed last.
+- `--lf`, `--last-failed`: to run the tests that failed last.

-- `-ff`, `--failed-first`: to run all the tests, starting with the last failed.
+- `--ff`, `--failed-first`: to run all the tests, starting with the last failed.

 - `-x`, `--exitfirst`: to stop the tests session after the first failure.

 - `--maxfail=num`: to stop the tests after `num` failures.

-- `-nf`, `--new-first`: to runs all the tests, ordered by file modification time.
+- `--nf`, `--new-first`: to runs all the tests, ordered by file modification time.

 - `--sw`, `--stepwise`: to stop the tests at the first failure and to start the tests at the last failure next time.